For Parents of Students in the Freshman Class

 A student’s first-semester grade is a weighted average of the first-term grade and the mid-year exam in December.
 While the weight of the exam is up to the discretion of each individual teacher, most teachers count the exam as either 20% or 25% of the first-semester grade, and they count the term grade as 75% or 80%.

 A student’s second-term grade is based on the work done from the first day of classes in January until the last day of classes in May.
 Because the second term is long, parents will receive official Term 2 mid-term reports at Spring Break in March.

-The second-semester grade is a weighted average of the second-term grade, third-term grade, and the final exam, much like the the first semester.
+The second-semester grade is a weighted average of the second-term grade and the final exam, much like the the first semester.
 Only semester grades appear on a student’s official transcript, and they are the grades used to calculate a student’s grade point average (GPA).

 Your child’s advisor should be your first line of contact at Thayer, as this is the person who has the broadest perspective on a student’s Thayer experience.
 Because this is such an important relationship, the first official conferences of the school year take place between parents and the advisor.
 (See Parent/Advisor Conferences below.)

-There are sixteen faculty and staff members who serve as advisors to the freshman class.
+There are fourteen faculty and staff members who serve as advisors to the freshman class.
 Your child will be assigned to one of these advisors.
 Each advisor usually works with seven or eight students (advisees), monitoring their academic and social progress.
 Opportunities for advisors and advisees to interact include:

 - Meeting four mornings per week for a five-minute homeroom session where advisors…Check in with students, read the daily announcements, and take attendance